kubernetes-sigs/gateway-api/site/content/en/contributing/devguide.md

 * What is the main feature of the API and Field - Eg.: "`foo` allows configuring how a a header should be forwarded to backends"
 * What is the support level of the field - Eg.: "Support: Core/Extended/Implementation Specific"
-* Caveats of that field - Eg.: "Setting `goo` field can have conflicts with `bar` field, and in this case it will be shown as a Condition". (we don't need to cover all the conditions).
+* Caveats of that field - Eg.: "Setting `foo` field can have conflicts with `bar` field, and in this case it will be shown as a Condition". (we don't need to cover all the conditions).

 In one or two phrases, API documentation should help a user who is reading the documentation understand